johnamdickson/portfolio-project-4/README.md

 #### Agile Methodology

 The Agile Project Management approach was used in this project.
 Eleven epics were completed each with their own varying number of user stories.
-The user stories were categorised using MoSCoW prioritisation using Github issue labels of *Must Have*, *Should Have*, *Could Have* and *Won't Have*.
-Each user story was assigned a timebox valueusing the [Fibonacci Sequence](https://www.linkedin.com/pulse/why-agile-teams-use-fibonacci-sequence-estimating-corrado-de-sanctis).
+The user stories were categorised using MoSCoW prioritisation with Github issue labels of *Must Have*, *Should Have*, *Could Have* and *Won't Have*.
+Each user story was assigned a timebox value using the [Fibonacci Sequence](https://www.linkedin.com/pulse/why-agile-teams-use-fibonacci-sequence-estimating-corrado-de-sanctis).
  Over the course of the project, fifteen sprints were completed selecting user stories based on a timebox value of no more than 8 per sprint.
-The epics, user stories and also bugs were all categorised using the Github Project Kanban board feature, which can be found [here.](https://github.com/users/johnamdickson/projects/2/views/1)
+The epics, user stories and also bugs were all tracked and visualised using the Github Project Kanban board feature, which can be found [here.](https://github.com/users/johnamdickson/projects/2/views/1)

 #### User Stories